 Introduction of the term “Double meaning”

-Anubhava also marked the entry of what we call “Double Meaning” dialogues into Kannada Cinema.
+Anubhava also marked the entry of what we call “Double Meaning” dialogues into the Kannada Cinema.
 A mammoth number of films have been made with its sole purpose being to entertain the audience with Double meaning dialogues.
 It has become a genre in itself in Kannada Film Industry.

 Launched Kashinath in Bollywood